aliceschulz/PatternAnalysis-2025_Fork/recognition/VQVAE_45324677/README.md

 ## Description of the Model - VQVAE

-Overall, a VQVAE aims to address the 'posterior collapse' problem that may occur in traditional Variational Auto-Encoders (VAEs) by allow a learnt representation of discrete embeddings, rather than modelling a continuous latent space.
+Overall, a VQVAE aims to address the 'posterior collapse' problem that may occur in traditional Variational Auto-Encoders (VAEs) by allow a learnt representation of discrete embeddings, rather than modelling a continuous latent space [1].

 Each component is as follows: